-In addition to the Rules set out below, students should consult the Calendar and a publication entitled General Rules and Information for Students.
+In addition to the Rules set out below, students should consult the Calendar.

 ATTENDANCE AT CLASSES

 Students are expected to be regular and punctual in attendance at all classes in the course or subject in which they are enrolled.
 All applications for exemption from attendance at lectures or practical classes must be made in writing to the Registrar.